-Now is a great time to start an edTech startup.
+Many entrepreneurs are currently wondering how to start an edTech company.
 Why?
 The education sector has changed tremendously over the last 10 years.
 Starting from MOOCs boom in 2012, and now when we have to deal with the consequences of the COVID-19 pandemic, the demand for educational innovative solutions increases.
 Let’s have a look at how the edTech market changed over the last decade.

 EdTech Market Overview